nestjs/docs.nestjs.com/content/fundamentals/provider-scopes.md

 In an HTTP server-based application (e.g., using `@nestjs/platform-express` or `@nestjs/platform-fastify`), you may want to access a reference to the original request object when using request-scoped providers.
 You can do this by injecting the `REQUEST` object.

-The `REQUEST` provider is request-scoped, so you don't need to explicitly use the `REQUEST` scope in this case.
+The `REQUEST` provider is inherently request-scoped, meaning you don't need to specify the `REQUEST` scope explicitly when using it.
+Additionally, even if you attempt to do so, it will be disregarded.
+Any provider that relies on a request-scoped provider automatically adopts a request scope, and this behavior cannot be altered.

 ```typescript
 import { Injectable, Scope, Inject } from '@nestjs/common';